Dr Chunbo Luo

 Extension: (Streatham) 5725

 Dr. Chunbo Luo is a Lecturer in Computer Science within the College of Engineering, Mathematics and Physical Sciences at the University of Exeter, UK.
+My office has moved to Innovation Centre M1.

 - Feasibility study on a fully deployable resilient flooding predicting, monitoring and response system, 2016-2017, ADR funding.